16 Top-Rated Resorts in Egypt

 Photo Source: Sofitel Cairo Nile El Gezirah

-There are three restaurants on-site, including Manupuri, one of the city's most lauded Indian cuisine restaurants.
+There are three restaurants on-site, including La Palmeraie, one of Cairo's only upmarket Moroccan cuisine restaurants.

 After a long day amid the souqs, exploring Cairo's museums, or heading out to the Giza Plateau to see the famed pyramids, the Sofitel Spa here offers up a relaxing respite, with pampering facial treatments and soothing massages.